- Experts recommend adults get at least 7 hours of sleep per night for better health.

 Modern life can be demanding, so it may be tempting to cut sleep short because of work obligations, social activities, or simply to have more free time.
-While most adults need between seven and nine hours of sleep, about 12% of adults Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-See Full Reference in the United States average five or fewer hours of sleep each night.
+While most adults need at least seven hours of sleep, some adults average five or fewer hours of sleep each night.

 Recommended Hours of Sleep by Age

-According to recommendations from the National Sleep Foundation, most adults need between seven and nine hours of sleep each night.
-In general, how much sleep a person needs depends largely on their age.
+Most adults need seven or more hours of sleep each night.
+In general, how much sleep a person needs depends largely on their age .

 |Age Group||Age Range||Recommended Hours of Sleep|